alejandro-garnung-ctic/material-alch3mist/README.md

 We have created a dataset consisting of BLABLABLA

+All the data (prompts, images and meshes) are available as a compressed Release [here](https://github.com/alejandro-garnung-ctic/material-alch3mist/releases/download/v0.0/data.zip).

 # Tools

 We have employed open-source tools, both in cloud and local versions, for the implementation of the different parts of the project.
 Among the most relevant, we highlight the following: